Have you ever heard someone say, “It’s not the heat, it’s the humidity”?

 If you’ve got a high schooler interested in learning about homeostasis and/or the systems of the human body, I’m teaching two year-long courses starting in August, both through True North Homeschool Academy: Biology (with an optional honors track) and Anatomy and Physiology.

 Both classes meet one hour a week for a live, interactive class.
 Then students will complete homework assignments, quizzes and tests, and hands-on labs and projects for the remainder of the week.
 I keep track of grading and always do my best to keep the material engaging and relevant to students.
-Let me know if you’d like more information about the classes or if you’d like to register.
+You can learn more information about these and the other classes I offer here: Live Classes and Online Tutoring.